Festivalen bød i 2019 på en række spændende DEEP DIVE ACTIVITIES på AFUK: Gratis workshops og artist talks med de internationale kunstnere!

-I 2019 kunne vi derfor mandag til fredag under C!CAF invitere til en række spændende, gratis aktiviteter på AFUK.
+I 2019 kunne vi derfor mandag til fredag under festivalen invitere til en række spændende, gratis aktiviteter på AFUK.
 Det var workshops, lectures, talks – en skøn cocktail, som vi samlede under hatten; DEEP DIVE ACTIVITIES.
 Kitt Johnson modererede alle aktiviteterne.

 Se det fulde program herunder, og læs mere om de enkelte aktiviteter: